From 649 to 714 and Beyond: Which Persol Sunglasses Are Right for You?

 Persol Sunglasses: Which Ones Are Right for You?

 But despite the ubiquity of Persol, many people only know one or two styles, namely the 649 and 714, and primarily for their celebrity associations.
 While those styles have been forever canonized, the brand deserves credit and recognition for much more than having made Steve McQueen’s preferred shades.
-Persol has been responsible for some extremely important advances eyewear technology, including Meflecto, a patented design that allows the stems of the glasses to bend and adjust themselves to the shape of the wearer.
+Persol has been responsible for some extremely important advances in eyewear technology, including Meflecto, a patented design that allows the stems of the glasses to bend and adjust themselves to the shape of the wearer.

 In order to help you become familiar with the brand beyond the more easily recognizable styles, we’ve detailed below the various other sunglasses that Persol includes in their Icons collection, frames that “capture the soul and essence” of the brand, some of which even predate the 649 and 714.
 After all, as much as we might yearn to be and look like Steve McQueen, his particular shades sadly aren’t the right fit for everyone, but that doesn’t mean your Persol journey has to come to an end.
 If anything, it’s just an opportunity to find an equally iconic pair.

-A Guide to Persol Sunglasses:
+A Guide to Persol Sunglasses

-Persol 649 Original
+Persol 649

 Persol